altostra/altostra-template-scalable-webhook-nodejs/README.md

 Use this template to create a scalable webhook project.
 You can then change and extend it to fit your requirements.

-To learn more, check out this [blog post](https://www.altostra.com/blog/scalable-webhook).
+To learn more, read this [blog post](https://www.altostra.com/blog/scalable-webhook).

 ## Cloud Resources
 * REST-API